Skip to content

 Include the DSS statement in your syllabus.

 • Include the DSS statement in your syllabus and cover this information when you discuss your syllabus on the first day of class.
-This statement is included in the syllabi information shared with you by the Center for Integrated Learning every quarter.
+This statement is included in the syllabi information shared with you by the Center for Teaching and Learning every quarter.

 Refer students to the DSS office if they disclose to you that they have or think that they have a disability.